Your Microsoft SwiftKey vocabulary size

 Deleting all your backup data

-How to delete a word – SwiftKey for Android
+How to delete a word – Microsoft SwiftKey for Android

-How to delete a word – SwiftKey for iOS
+How to delete a word – Microsoft SwiftKey for iOS

-While it's possible to download a list of all your saved words via the portal, the SwiftKey app provides an at-a-glance view of your vocabulary size.
-Just open your SwiftKey app and scroll downwards to see it.
+While it's possible to download a list of all your saved words via the portal, the Microsoft SwiftKey app provides an at-a-glance view of your vocabulary size.
+Just open your Microsoft SwiftKey app, tap 'Typing', and scroll down to 'Typing stats'.

-Your vocabulary is made up of words that fall into two groups, namely: static (words SwiftKey already knows) and dynamic (words you teach SwiftKey).
+Your vocabulary is made up of words that fall into two groups, namely: static (words Microsoft SwiftKey already knows) and dynamic (words you teach Microsoft SwiftKey).

 6 - Microsoft's Data Policy